After We Fell: Plot

-After having sex in a hot tub, Hardin asks Tessa if she ever had feelings towards her coworker, Trevor.
-Tessa admits she may have briefly, causing him to storm away.
+After having sex in a hot tub, Hardin asks Tessa if she ever had feelings towards her coworker Trevor.
+When she admits she may have briefly, he storms away.
 When Hardin tells Tessa that he is with Lillian, Tessa goes to the restaurant from before and flirts with Robert, who gives her his phone number.

-Hardin and Lillian arrive, and Lillian explains that she's gay and thus has no interest in Hardin.
+Hardin and Lillian arrive, and Lillian explains she is gay and thus has no interest in Hardin.
 When Hardin finds Robert's phone number in Tessa's belongings the next day, they leave the lake house early.

-After her move to Seattle, Tessa and Hardin do not speak for several days; he finds her journal, wherein she describes all the pain caused by their relationship.
+Following her move to Seattle, Tessa and Hardin do not speak for several days.
+He finds her journal, wherein she describes all the pain caused by their relationship.
 Eventually, they reconcile, and Hardin takes up boxing as a way of resolving his anger issues.
 Vance and Kimberly tell Tessa that they are expecting a child.
 When Hardin has a nightmare of Tessa being unfaithful to him, he surprises her in Seattle, admits to reading her journal, and apologizes for causing her pain.

 After spending some time together, Hardin returns home, where he finds Richard in his apartment, brutally beaten.
-He had been attacked by men to whom he owed money; Hardin offers him a watch to pay off the debt.
+He had been attacked by men to whom he owed money, so Hardin gives him a watch to pay off the debt.
 When Tessa visits her gynecologist to start birth control, she is informed that, because of an issue with her cervix, she may never conceive.
 Hardin tells Tessa he plans on moving to Seattle in two months.

 Hardin eventually agrees to attend his mother's wedding in London, taking Tessa along and showing her his hometown.
 The night before the wedding, Hardin catches Trish and Vance having sex, causing an altercation between the three.
 Trish and her fiancé get married the next day.

-Tessa sits with Kimberley, who admits she knows of Vance's infidelity, but that she loves him and can't stay angry with him.
+Tessa sits with Kimberley, who admits she knows of Vance's infidelity, but that she loves him and cannot stay angry with him.
 Hardin discusses the previous night's events with Vance at a local bar.
-Kimberly tells Tessa, and Vance tells Hardin, that Vance is Hardin's real father.
+Kimberley tells Tessa, and Vance tells Hardin, that Vance is Hardin's real father.
 The news shocks Tessa and infuriates Hardin, who storms out of the bar.
-Tessa finds Hardin and they embrace passionately in the street.
+Tessa finds Hardin and they embrace lovingly in the street.